librenms/librenms/doc/General/Welcome-to-Observium-users.md

 information about the kind of community we're trying to promote.

 LibreNMS was forked from [the last GPL-licensed version of Observium][3].
-This means you won't be able to take an existing Observium installation later than r3250 and just change it to LibreNMS.
+~~This means you won't be able to take an existing Observium installation later than r3250 and just change it to LibreNMS.
 This would probably break (although if you were on a version between r3250 and the next database schema change, it might be feasible).
 Upgrades from versions earlier than r3251 might work.
-Please try it on an unimportant system and tell us your experiences!
+Please try it on an unimportant system and tell us your experiences!~~

+Thanks to one of our users Dan Brown who has written a migration script to be able move your Observium install over to LibreNMS [Dan Brown][10].
+This also takes care of moving from one cpu architect to another.
+Give it a try :)

 How LibreNMS will be different from Observium:

 - We will have an inclusive community, where it's OK to ask stupid questions, and OK to ask for things that aren't on the roadmap.
 If you'd like to see something added, add or comment on the relevant issue in our